LakshanMartin/OOSE/Assignments/Assignment1/ElectricityNetwork/criteria.md

 #### Data Pools

 I decided to use ArrayLists to contain the pool of data that would be used when generating the network data without an input file.
 This decision was based on the fact that it would prove to be easier to add data to the pool if I was required to do so.
 A simple call to the lists add() would be all that is required.
-Also, given that the data pools do not require any search-like function, I believed that HashMap was unnecessary.
+Also, given that the data pools do not require any search-like function, I believed that other container forms, such as HashMap, were unnecessary.
 Please see ```DataPool.java``` in the Model package for examples.

 #### Total Power Consumption